Mouse Test

 • Press Reset Session to clear the coverage map, click count, and scroll distance

-Test every button on your mouse instantly with this free online mouse tester.
+A free online mouse click test, mouse click tester, polling rate (Hz) check, latency comparison, and DPI / sensitivity helper in one page.
 Click left, right, middle, and side buttons, spin the scroll wheel, and watch each region of the mouse illustration light up in real time.
 No download, no account, no install — everything runs locally in your browser using the standard MouseEvent and WheelEvent APIs.

 Get Easily Started With Your Test